joinmarket-webui/jamdocs/docs/FAQ.md

 The amount of [fees][fees] you have to pay depends on market and blockspace conditions.
-They are dictated by supply and demand, both for collaborative transactions and onchain tranactions in general.
+They are dictated by supply and demand, both for collaborative transactions and single user tranactions.

 Market [makers][glossary] provide liquidity and set the fee they want to earn, either in absolute or percentage terms.
 Market [takers][glossary] have to agree to take these offers voluntarily.
 Check the [orderbook][orderbook] to get an up-to-date overview of the current fee market.

-In addition to these fees, you will have to pay mining fees.
+In addition to these fees, you will have to pay mining fees for you and the makers.
 Mining fees depend on how many transactions are currently in the [mempool][glossary].
 Inspect your mempool or use a public site like [mempool.space][ms] to do a fee estimation.